 Schools in Mombasa reviewed by The Good Schools Guide International

-Established in 2003, the first of the Aga Khan Development Network academies and now providing a boarding capacity for 300 students.
-The group has schools in the Congo, Kenya, Madagascar, Mali, Mozambique, Tanzania and Uganda in its African sector and is investing over $1 million in the region.
+Established in 2003, the first of the Aga Khan Development Network academies and now also providing a boarding facility for 300 students.
+The group has schools in the Congo, Kenya, Madagascar, Mali, Mozambique, Tanzania and Uganda in its African sector and is investing large sums in education in the region.
 Selection is on merit and 50 per cent receive financial aid.
-IB average points scored in 2018 were 33 against the global figure of 29.8 and several graduates have moved on to leading global universities.
+Recently, IB average points scored was well above the global figure and several graduates have moved on to leading universities around the world.

 Click here to read our full review of the Aga Khan Academy, Mombasa.

-National Curriculum for England/IGCSEs/A-Levels; ages 2-18; co-ed; day and weekly boarding; independent; privately owned; 870 pupils
+National Curriculum for England/ IGCSE /A-Level; ages 2-18; co-ed; day and weekly boarding; independent; privately owned; 870 students

 Part of the Braeburn group of schools.
-Primary and secondary schools are the only schools in Mombasa to be accredited by the Council of International Schools (CIS) and the primary school is also accredited by the Independent Association of Prep Schools (IAPS).
-Also offering BTecs in Travel and Tourism and Business, either on their own or in conjunction with A-Levels.
+The primary and secondary schools are the only schools in Mombasa to be accredited by the Council of International Schools (CIS) and the primary school is also accredited by the Independent Association of Prep Schools (IAPS).
+Also offering BTECs in Travel and Tourism and Business, either on their own or in conjunction with A-Levels.
 Also accredited by British Schools Overseas (BSO), inspected by the Independent Schools Inspectorate (ISI) and a member of the Independent Association of Prep Schools (IAPS).